pablop16n/web-docs-scorer/README.md

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)

-To solve this problem we decided to use medians as a point of reference for move the scores to more correct ranges.
+To solve this problem we decided to use medians as a point of reference to set more accurate score ranges.
 In this case, Korean has a median of 7.3 and Spanish 2.4.
 We use this information to make a cross-multiplication so we get a new and adapted score-ratio relation:

 ![alt text](example/korean_adapted.png)

-Using another example, the median of both Russian and Spanish for bad chars, is the same (0.8), so they will use the same logic shown in the above table.
-However, for punctuation the mean is different: 3.2 for Russian and 2.4 in Spanish, so, adjustments are needed The main script uses again, a cross-multiplication to solve this:
+Using another example, the median of both Russian and Spanish for bad chars, is the same (0.8), so no adjustments are needed.
+However, for punctuation the median is different: 3.2 for Russian and 2.4 in Spanish.
+In this case adjustments are needed.
+The main script uses again, a cross-multiplication to solve this:

 `(3.2 * 0.9)/2.4 = 1.2`

+(GEMA: el 0.9, ¿de dónde sale?)

 Consequently, the adapted table for Russian concerning the _punctuation_score_ is as follows: